neptunelabs/fsi-server-docker-v22/README.md

 ### Web Interface

-After starting the containers, the FSI server can be reached via a web interface.
+After starting the containers, the FSI Server can be reached via a web interface.
 The default ports are `80` and `443`.
 When the server is started locally, it is accessible as follows, with invalid certificates: